awesomeeng/zephjs/docs/API.md

 targetName, saving a little typing.

 transformFunction is an optional function that if given will be executed when the change is triggered.
-It receives the value being set and whatever it returns is set instead.
+It recieves the value being set and whatever it returns is set instead.
 Also, an exception thrown in the transformFunction will cause the binding to not set and thus prevent it.